torvalds/linux/Documentation/driver-api/gpio/legacy.rst

 signal direction may change.
 This helps drivers prevent userspace code from accidentally clobbering important system state.

-This explicit exporting can help with debugging (by making some kinds of experiments easier), or can provide an always-there interface that's suitable for documenting as part of a board support package.
+This explicit exporting can help with deging (by making some kinds of experiments easier), or can provide an always-there interface that's suitable for documenting as part of a board support package.